 An ASO is a business outsourcing service specializing in core HR functions, including employee benefits and payroll processing.
 However, it doesn’t directly provide these services to your small business under a co-employment model — meaning it doesn’t share legal responsibilities and liabilities pertaining to your employees.

 Working with an ASO means outsourcing your HR to a partner that can facilitate services and provide excellent HR service options for your business.
+According to the National Association of Professional Employer Organizations, businesses that outsource HR functions increase their annual ROI about 27 percent.
 However, because it lacks the co-employment model, ASOs can’t help in some areas.
 For example, most ASOs don’t provide workers’ compensation services and an ASO’s overall HR risk management offering is limited compared to a PEO.

 Still, ASOs can provide excellent services to smaller companies with less commitment than PEOs require.